ReactiveSets/toubkal/README.md

 XS data events contain arrays of values which are typically processed in loops.
 In a traditional programming environement, one typically writes code that processes values in loops.
-With Connected Sets, architects do not write loops because these are absracted away in the XS dataflow model.
+With Connected Sets, architects do not write loops because these are absracted away in the XS reactive dataflow model.

 This greatly simplifies programming while removing the likelihood for common programming errors.